Suma Kanakala: Career

 A presenter aged 16, she has hosted many Telugu film audio launches, film awards and functions.
 She is a Malayali from Kerala, but speaks Telugu fluently.
 She has acted in various serial and telefilms since 1995, her breakthrough came with the boom in satellite channels.
-Swayamvaram, Anveshitha, Geethanjali, and Ravoyi Chandamama were her major serials.
+Swayamvaram, Anveshitha, Geethanjali, and Ravoyi Chandamama were her major dramas.
 She didn't have any interest in working in films.

-Kanakala's flagship show is Star Mahila on ETV, which attracted many female audiences.
+Suma's flagship show is Star Mahila on ETV, which attracted many female audiences.
 She created a record by this show becoming one of the longest running women game show in India.
-Her versatility is evident in Panchavataram on TV9.
-Cash on ETV and Start music on MAA TV are her current prime time shows.
-Kanakala started her own production house named K. Suma Rajeev Creations on 26 December 2012 and has produced a show named Lakku Kikku which is telecast on Zee Telugu.
+Suma started her own production house named K. Suma Rajeev Creations on 26 December 2012 and has produced a show named Lakku Kikku which was telecasted on Zee Telugu.
 She also worked in a show named Genes on ETV.
 Her Kevvu Keka on MAA TV with co-star Mano and produced by K. Suma Rajeev Creations.
-Kanakala also sang "Suya Suya" song from the 2017 Telugu film Winner.
+Suma also sang "Suya Suya" song from the 2017 Telugu film Winner.
 She is well known for her spontaneous and humorous remarks during her shows.

+Personal life

+She married Tollywood actor, Rajeev Kanakala on 10 February 1999 in Hyderabad.
+They have two children, Roshan Karthik Kanakala and Manaswini Kanakala.
+In addition to her mother tongue of Malayalam, she is fluent in Telugu, Hindi, Tamil, and English.